Crucero al sudeste asiático: descubre Bangkok con Norwegian

 Ya sea que visites Bangkok por primera vez o que hayas tenido la suerte de haber visitado esta magnífica ciudad antes, descubrirás muchas atracciones y actividades que no puedes dejar de hacer cuando visites Bangkok en un crucero por Asia con Norwegian.
 La excursión crucero por Asia desde Hong Kong, 13 días itinerary offers an overnight stay in this most alluring of world cities.
 You can maximize your time in port by exploring on your own terms.
 Visit a temple, tour a market, or make your way down a river.
 The choice is entirely up to you.

 Ready to start planning?
-Explore all cruises to Bangkok.
+Explore all cruceros a Bangkok.

 El Gran Palacio